sensei-hacker/inavwiki/INAV-for-BetaFlight-users.md

 * INAV does NOT have the resource remapping feature, which means that **you can't change the motors order** so easily.
 Be careful to wire the motors signal wires on the correct order.
 * INAV supports DShot ESC protocol, but it doesn’t behave the same way as in BetaFlight.
 DShot 150 or 300 is more than enough for a reliable flight.
 Faster protocols will reduce the reliability, so avoid using them.
 * INAV supports loop frequencies up to 8kHz, but flies just fine with 2kHz.
-There’s no real benefit to using such higher frequencies as it will only make the CPU more busy for others tasks.
+There’s no real benefit to using higher frequencies as it will only make the CPU more busy for others tasks.
 * DShot telemetry is supported, but not Bi-directional single-wire telemetry.

 ### Most important settings you should take a look at before your first flight